freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 Setting expectations
 --------------------

 SecureDrop is a technical tool.
-It is designed to protect journalists and sources, but no tool can guarantee safety.
+It is designed to protect *Journalists* and *Sources*, but no tool can guarantee safety.
 This guide will instruct you in installing and configuring SecureDrop, but it does not explain how to use it safely and effectively.
 Put another way: at the end of this guide, you will have built a car; you will not know how to drive.
 The :ref:`Deployment Guide <deployment>` contains best practices for working with SecureDrop.
 Make sure to read it after completing the installation.

 Setting up SecureDrop is a multi-step process, where each step builds on the steps that come before it.
 It's important that you treat the installation as a complete process, making sure not to skip any portions of the install guide or jump ahead to later content.